sukiwp/columns-alignment-fix-for-elementor/readme.txt

 = How Elementor's "Columns Gap" Originally Works =

-The "Columns Gap" feature on Elementor's section and inner section will add unnecessary paddings on the sides.
+The Columns Gap feature on Elementor's section and inner section will add unnecessary paddings on the sides.
 This makes inconsistent content alignment with theme's container or other sections' container.

 = What This Plugin Does =

-It adds a new option called "Enable Columns Alignment Fix" on the "Layout" tab of the section's settings.
-Once enabled, it will remove the unnecessary side paddings.
+It will remove the unnecessary side paddings on Elementor's section and inner section.
 This fix is done by CSS, so no content would be lost.

 = Example =